Altinn/altinn-studio-docs/content/technology/Material UI/_index.md

 ---

 #### Material UI
-MAterial UI is used in Altinn Studio as the React UI framework.
+Material UI is used in Altinn Studio as the React UI framework.
 MAterial UI was chosen because
 - It is based on the Google's material design.
 - It focuses exclusively on the React library
 - Can use the readily available responsive components